The best bathroom extractor fans for a fresh, dry space

 At 37dB it is on the noisier side, but it is relatively easy to install - there is no timer function therefore it turns on when the bathroom light is on, meaning there's there's just two wires to connect.
 However, both internal wires are black so be sure to read the sticker on the casing to see which is which.

-What are the different types of extractor fans?
+What different types of extractor fans are there?

 There are three basic types of bathroom extractor fan: